RohitPatil555/dpdk-book/docs/modules/threading.md

 #### Try Out

-Let try multiple option and see its effect.
+Let try multiple config option and see its effect on DPDK threading model.

 ##### Command